Groundhog: Behavior

-The time spent observing groundhogs by field biologists represents only a small fraction of time devoted to the field research.
 W.J.
 Schoonmaker reports that groundhogs may hide when they see, smell, or hear an observer.
 Marmot researcher Ken Armitage states that the social biology of the groundhog is poorly studied.

 Despite their heavy-bodied appearance, groundhogs are accomplished swimmers and occasionally climb trees when escaping predators or when they want to survey their surroundings.
 They prefer to retreat to their burrows when threatened; if the burrow is invaded, the groundhog tenaciously defends itself with its two large incisors and front claws.
-Groundhogs are generally agonistic and territorial among their own species and may skirmish to establish dominance.
+Groundhogs are generally agonistic and territorial toward each other and may skirmish to establish dominance.

 Outside their burrow, individuals are alert when not actively feeding.
 It is common to see one or more nearly motionless individuals standing erect on their hind feet watching for danger.
 When alarmed, they use a high-pitched whistle to warn the rest of the colony, hence the name "whistle-pig".
 Groundhogs may squeal when fighting, seriously injured, or caught by a predator.
-Other sounds groundhogs may make include low barks and a sound produced by grinding their teeth.
-David P. Barash wrote that he witnessed only two occasions of upright play-fighting among woodchucks and that the upright posture of play-fighting involves sustained physical contact between individuals and may require a degree of social tolerance virtually unknown in M. monax.
-He said it was possible to conclude, alternatively, that upright play-fighting is part of the woodchuck's behavioral repertory but rarely shown because of physical spacing and/or low social tolerance.
+Other vocalizations include low barks and a sound produced by grinding their teeth.
+David P. Barash wrote that he witnessed only two occasions of upright play-fighting among woodchucks and that the upright posture of play-fighting involves sustained physical contact between individuals that may require a degree of social tolerance virtually unknown in M. monax.
+Alternatively, upright play-fighting may be a part of the woodchuck's behavioral repertoire that rarely is shown because of physical spacing and/or low social tolerance.

 Diet

-Mostly herbivorous, groundhogs eat primarily wild grasses and other vegetation, including berries and agricultural crops, when available.
+Mostly herbivorous, groundhogs eat primarily wild grasses and other vegetation, including berries, bark, leaves, and agricultural crops, when available.
 In early spring, dandelion and coltsfoot are important groundhog food items.
-Some additional foods include sheep sorrel, timothy-grass, buttercup, tearthumb, agrimony, red and black raspberries, mulberries, buckwheat, plantain, wild lettuce, all varieties of clover, and alfalfa.
-Groundhogs also occasionally eat small animals, such as grubs, grasshoppers, snails, and even baby birds, but are not as omnivorous as many other Sciuridae.
+Some additional foods include sheep sorrel, timothy-grass, buttercup, persicaria, agrimony, red and black raspberries, mulberries, buckwheat, plantain, wild lettuce, alfalfa, and all varieties of clover.
+Groundhogs also occasionally eat small animals, such as grubs, grasshoppers, snails, and even bird eggs and baby birds, but are not as omnivorous as many other Sciuridae.